 Summary Plan Description

-A summary plan description (SPD) is a document an employer gives to their employees who are participating in retirement or health benefits plans covered under the U.S. Department of Labor’s Employee Retirement Income Security Act of 1974 (ERISA).
+A summary plan description (SPD) is a document that an employer must give to employees participating in retirement or health benefits plans.
+It describes their rights, responsibilities and benefits under the plan.
+SPDs are covered under the U.S. Department of Labor’s Employee Retirement Income Security Act of 1974 (ERISA).

-Examples of the retirement and health benefits plans that require a summary of description include:
+Examples of retirement and health benefits plans that require a summary plan description include:

 - Group health, life, dental, vision, and disability insurance plans